ruuda/blog/posts/implementing-a-typechecker-for-rcl-in-rust.md

 In this part we’ll take a closer look at how the typechecker is implemented in Rust.
 After this post,
-we will understand how RCL identifies the type error in this program, and how it is able to localize and explain the error:
+we will understand how RCL identifies the type error in the program below, and how it is able to localize and explain the error:

 <pre><code class="sourceCode"><span class="kw">let</span> ports = [<span class="dv">22</span>, <span class="dv">80</span>, <span class="dv">443</span>];